 A short tuk-tuk ride from Thamel – the “tourist ghetto” of Kathmandu – and we were at the ticket booth and the short street leading north to the Great Stupa at Boudhanath (also spelled Bodhnath).

-There is one main physical focus – The Great Chorten or Stupa – in this once small village called Boudha to the east of Kathmandu.
-Hundreds of years ago it gained importance as a stopping point on the great yak caravan route from this valley to Lhasa, a shrine to leave offerings or petitions at journey’s start or end.
+One main physical focus – The Great Chorten or Stupa – is in this once-small village called Boudha to the east of Kathmandu.
+Hundreds of years ago, it became a stopping point on the great yak caravan route from this valley to Lhasa, a shrine to leave offerings or petitions at the journey’s start or end.

-These days, however, it is the heart of the growing Tibetan Buddhist community in the Kathmandu valley and has attracted all around it both refugees who fled their homeland when the Chinese invaded in 1959 and the Sherpas who have branched out from their traditional heartland in the Khumbu.
-We spent a couple of memorable mornings at Boudhanath, walking around and taking in the stupa from various vantage points.
+These days, however, it is the heart of the growing Tibetan Buddhist community in the Kathmandu valley.
+It has attracted all around it both refugees who fled their homeland when the Chinese invaded in 1959 and the Sherpas who have branched out from their traditional heartland in the Khumbu.
+We spent a few memorable mornings at Boudhanath, walking around and taking in the stupa from various vantage points.

-All around the Stupa are multi-storey homes, guesthouses, gompas, meditation centers, thangka shops, cafés and restaurants…it is teeming with life.
-In fact, on my next visit to Kathmandu, I will make Boudhanath my base camp during the time I spend in the valley.
+All around the Stupa are multi-storey homes, guesthouses, gompas, meditation centers, thangka shops, cafés, and restaurants…it is teeming with life.
+In fact, on my next visit to Kathmandu, I will make Boudhanath my base camp.
 Being there early in the morning or later at night after the tourist/pilgrim ratio changes would make the experience even more special.

-From the main road you walk through the archway and down the narrow street pictured above, first stopping at the ticket booth where you pay a nominal entrance fee.
-You walk into a sea of Tibetan prayer flags, all imprinted with mantras whose positive energy the wind is said to blow into the world.
-All around the stupa, prayer wheels spin, turned by pilgrims who walk by in a clockwise direction.
+You walk through the archway and down the narrow street pictured above from the main road.
+First up is a stop at the ticket booth, where you pay a nominal entrance fee.
+Then you walk into a sea of Tibetan prayer flags, all imprinted with mantras whose positive energy the wind is said to blow into the world.
+Around the stupa, prayer wheels spin, turned by pilgrims who walk by in a clockwise direction.

 Each of the five flag colours signifies a different essential element, with yellow representing earth, green water, red fire, white air, and blue space.

 A walk around the two levels of the stupa platform provides a different perspective.
-In the photo above I am looking back at the Stupa View Restaurant, whose sign you can see if you zoom in on the image!
+Looking back at the Stupa View Restaurant in the photo above, you can see the restaurant sign if you zoom in on the image!

-Visualizing the stupa as a three-dimensional mandala – not a big stretch – would also reveal deeper levels of meaning in the structure.
+Visualizing the stupa as a three-dimensional mandala – not a big stretch – would also reveal more profound levels of meaning in the structure.
 Consider the following –

 When the stupa was consecrated 100 million Buddhas dissolved into it, and it has the glory of being filled with their sacred relics.
 Whatever prayer is offered to it is fulfilled, and if you meditate upon your personal deity here, at the time of your death you will be reborn in Sukhavati.

-Around the base of the stupa itself are 108 niches, each with a seated Buddha figure in the dhyani (meditation), “touching the earth” or other mudras.
-The dome itself gets its stain thanks to a saffron-coloured water which they toss on the dome, supposedly to create the look of lotus leaves.
+Around the stupa base are 108 niches, each with a seated Buddha figure in the Dhyani (meditation), “touching the earth” or other mudras.
+The dome itself gets its stain thanks to saffron-coloured water, which they toss on the dome, supposedly to create the look of lotus leaves.
 Here is a Youtube video showing how it is done –

-After our visit to the Great Stupa, we walked towards the Bagmati River and then headed towards the Hindu temple complex there.
+After we visited the Great Stupa, we walked towards the Bagmati River and headed towards the Hindu temple complex.
 If Boudhanath is the heart of Tibetan Buddhism in the Kathmandu Valley, then Pashupatinath plays the same role for Hindus.